-When you get this error for a web page, the first thing you should do is to check if other websites are loading or not.
-If you are getting the error for a specific website, there could be some extensions of user scripts that might blocking it.
+When you get this error for a web page, the first thing you should do is check if other websites are loading or not.
+If you are getting the error for a specific website, there could be some extensions of user scripts that might be blocking it.
 Try opening the website in Incognito mode in this case.
 If the website is opening disable your extensions and try again.
 It might work.

 2] Reload the page

 The temporary but quickest fix to this error message is to click on the RELOAD button.
 You can also refresh the page using the keyboard shortcut (Ctrl+R) or simply the F5 key.
 This fix is passable only if you get this error occasionally, but if you are often getting the error message, you need to check the permanent fix.